asavschaeffer/dir-snap/readme.md

 - **Context Menu Absent**: Re-run the installer or `install_context_menu.bat` as admin.
 - **Diagram Too Long**: Adjust depth/items in settings (⚙️).
 - **Errors**: File a GitHub Issue with a screenshot and details.

+## TODO

+- fix the width differences between dropdown button and dropdown menu items
+- optimize formats for outputs
+   - is there something better than .txt for llm parsing?
+   - the stylized human-parsable tree probably should be .md file
+   - is there a specific file format for mermaid?
+- make it into an addon that can work with Unity scenes